aumsuthar/Drowsiness-Detection/README.md

 # Drowsiness Detection System

 This project implements a real-time drowsiness detection system using Python, OpenCV, and Dlib.
-It detects the eye aspect ratio (EAR) to determine if the user's eyes are closed for a prolonged period, triggering an alert through text-to-speech if drowsiness is detected.
+It calculates the eye aspect ratio (EAR) to determine if the user's eyes are closed for a prolonged period, triggering an alert through text-to-speech.

+---

 ## Features
-- **Real-Time Face Detection**: Utilizes Dlib's face detection model to identify faces in the video feed.
+- **Real-Time Face Detection**: Uses Dlib's pre-trained model for face and eye detection.
-- **Eye Aspect Ratio (EAR) Calculation**: Detects and calculates EAR to assess eye closure.
+- **Eye Aspect Ratio (EAR) Calculation**: Monitors eye closure to detect drowsiness.
-- **Drowsiness Detection**: Alerts the user via audio when drowsiness is detected.
+- **Drowsiness Detection**: Alerts the user with an audio warning.
-- **Multi-threaded Frame Capture**: Enhances performance by using threading for video frame capture.
+- **Threaded Frame Capture**: Uses threading to enhance performance.

+---

 ## Prerequisites
 - Python 3.x